-ELECTRONIC PUBLICATION
+• ELECTRONIC PUBLICATION

 At the appellate court level we have taken steps to dramatically change the way that we record and report the work product of the courts.
 On July 1, 2009 we became the first appellate court in the United States to designate an electronic opinion as the official opinion of the court.
 Many states, including our own, have made electronic copies of official opinions available for many years.
-Until now, however no state eliminated all forms of paper opinions and designated the electronic record as the official opinion.
+Until now, however, no state eliminated all forms of paper opinions and designated the electronic record as the official opinion.

 In taking this action and in eliminating the publication of the Arkansas Reports (a tradition that began in 1837) we have taken extraordinary steps to insure the integrity, the authentication, and the preservation of the electronic documents.
-In so doing we have saved Arkansas taxpayers almost \$300,000 per year in publication costs, provided free access to the opinions for the bar and the public, and greatly enhanced the capability to search and utilize the electronic opinions.
+In so doing we have saved Arkansas taxpayers almost \$300,000 per year in publication costs, provided free access to the opinions for the bar and the pubbranch of government.